sonic-net/SONiC/doc/warm-reboot/NSF_Manager_HLD.md

 *   Syncd will stop listening to link state events from the BCM chip.
 *   Orchagent will stop periodic internal timers.
 *   BGP will stop exchanging packets with the peers.
-*   Teamd will stop exchanging LACP PDUs with the peers.
+*   Teamd will continue exchanging LACP PDUs but stop processing any changes in the peer PDUs.

 After all components have been freezed, the switch would eventually reach a state wherein each component stops generating new events and thus the switch becomes quiescent.
 This is because: